alliance119/jslabs/README.md

 # jslabs

-Place the core you're vorking on when you prepare to the interviews
+Place the core you're working on when you prepare to the interviews